gemini3d/gemini-examples/initialize/arcs/README.md

 # Auroral Arcs Examples

 This example shows an application of the GEMINI model to simulate a 3D auroral arc.
 The simulation is driven by application of a field-aligned currents at the top boundary, as well as precipitation particles.
-Steps to run and alter this example are given below:
+The basic setup of this example is an arc that is elongated in longitude (~1000 km) and thin in latitude (~20km or so).
+Steps to run and alter this example are given in sections below.

 ## GEMINI Installation